memphis-cs/skills-test-2019-fall/README.md

 ![A screen shot of a webpage](./s07a_fig02.png)

-(Please ignore the minor bug in these figures that the submit button should have been labeled "`Submit`".)

 If you look at the `Employee` model class, you will see that the class has three key attributes, `first_name`, `last_name`, and `job_title`, that are missing from the form.

 In addition to the form being only partially implemented, the `EmployeesController` action that handles submissions of the form is also incomplete.
 (Thus, I wouldn't bother trying to submit the form at this point.)